 Growth faltering due to difficulty latching or poor tongue function

-In our second scenario baby B’s weight dropped two centiles during his first six weeks of life despite frequent feeding.
+In our second scenario baby B’s weight dropped across two centile lines (50th and 15th) during his first six weeks of life despite frequent feeding.
+On the UK-WHO charts this little baby would have crossed the 50th, 25th and 9th centile lines.
 Baby B might be very fussy and restless when feeding—often coming off the breast—or might fall asleep after a very short feed.
 Help from a breastfeeding specialist might identify poor positioning, latch, a tight frenulum (membrane under the tongue), high muscle tone, or find a combination of issues for adjustment.
 Once breastfeeding issues are addressed at six weeks, baby B gains more weight.

 Growth faltering and supplements needed

 Baby C’s weight had been faltering for four months.
-Although still bright and alert, baby C would be very small and health care workers would be concerned.
-Baby C might breastfeed constantly but without ‘driving’ his mother’s milk supply—which would be very low after four months of poor feeding.
+Although they might still be bright and alert, baby C would be very small and health care workers would be concerned.
+Baby C might breastfeed constantly but without “driving” his mother’s milk supply—which would be very low after four months of poor feeding.
 Donor milk or supplemental formula would be needed here to provide immediate calories while work began on building mother’s milk supply.
 A very underweight baby might initially bring back some of the top ups as his stomach would be used to small volumes.
-Within a day or so these babies often respond with a voracious appetite and might gain as much as 100g – 120g per day for the first few days, and continue with good catch-up gain—until baby reaches the weight they should have been.
+Within a day or so these babies often respond with a voracious appetite and might gain as much as 100g-120g per day for the first few days, and continue with good catch-up gain—until baby reaches the weight they should have been.
+See Supplementing an Underweight Baby for more information about supplementing while protecting breastfeeding.

 Weight loss, hospital admission